Younest9/okd/README.md

    ~/openshift-install create manifests --dir ~/okd-install
    ```

    > A warning is shown about making the control plane nodes schedulable.
 It is up to you if you want to run workloads on the Control Plane nodes.
+   >
-If you dont want to you can disable this with:
+   > If you dont want to, you can disable it with:
+   > ```bash
-   > `sed -i 's/mastersSchedulable: true/mastersSchedulable: false/' ~/okd-install/manifests/cluster-scheduler-02-config.yml`.
+   > sed -i 's/mastersSchedulable: true/mastersSchedulable: false/' ~/okd-install/manifests/cluster-scheduler-02-config.yml
+   > ```
+   >
    > If you want to enable it, you can with:
+   > ```bash
-   >`sed -i 's/mastersSchedulable: false/mastersSchedulable: true/' ~/okd-install/manifests/cluster-scheduler-02-config.yml`.
+   > sed -i 's/mastersSchedulable: false/mastersSchedulable: true/' ~/okd-install/manifests/cluster-scheduler-02-config.yml
+   > ```
    > Make any other custom changes you like to the core Kubernetes manifest files.

    Generate the Ignition config and Kubernetes auth files